cloudfoundry/uaa/README.md

 * `uaa` provides an authentication service plus authorized delegation for back-end services and apps (by issuing OAuth2 access tokens).

-* `api` is `api.cloudfoundry.com` - it's a service which provides resources which other applications may wish to access on behalf of the resource owner (the end user).
+* `api` is a service that provides resources that other applications may wish to access on behalf of the resource owner (the end user).

-* `app` is `code.cloudfoundry.com` or `studio.cloudfoundry.com` - a
-  webapp that needs single sign on and access to the `api` service on behalf of users.
+* `app` is a webapp that needs single sign on and access to the `api` service on behalf of users.

 * `login` is where Cloud Foundry administrators set up their authentication sources, e.g. LDAP/AD, SAML, OpenID (Google etc.) or social.
 The cloudfoundry.com platform uses a different